Decidability of the isomorphism and the factorization between minimal substitution subshifts: Basic materials

 The sequence $x\in A^\mathbb{N}$ is {\em ultimately periodic} if there exist a word $u$ and a non-empty word $v$ such that $x=uv^{\omega}$, where $v^{\omega}= vvv\cdots$.
 It is {\em periodic} if $u$ is the empty word.
 A sequence that is not ultimately periodic is called {\em aperiodic}.
-A word $u$ is {\em recurrent} in $x$ if it occurs in $x$ infinitely many times.
-A sequence $x$ is {\em uniformly recurrent} if every subword $u$ of $x$ occurs infinitely often in $x$ and the greatest difference of two successive occurrences of $u$ is bounded.
-It is {\em linearly recurrent} for the constant $K$ if it is recurrent and if this greatest difference is bounded by $K|u|$.
+A word $u$ is {\em recurrent in} $x$ if it occurs in $x$ infinitely many times.
+A sequence $x$ is {\em recurrent} if every subword $u$ of $x$ is recurrent in $x^+$ and in $x^-$ (whenever $x$ is two-sided).
+It is {\em uniformly recurrent} if it is recurrent and for any subword $u$ of $x$, the greatest difference between two successive occurrences of $u$ in $x$ is finite.
+It is {\em linearly recurrent} for the constant $K$ if it is recurrent and if this greatest difference is at most $K|u|$.